S. 549/H. 826/S. 550:* An Act banning the retail sale of cats and dogs in pet shops

-Sponsors: Senator Patrick O’Connor and Representative Natalie Higgins
+Sponsors: Senator Patrick O’Connor; Representatives Natalie Higgins and Kimberly Ferguson

-Status: Referred to the Joint Committee on Consumer Protection and Professional Licensure, hearing held July 22, 2019
+Status: Referred to Joint Committee on Environment and Natural Resources

-This legislation does not prevent consumers from acquiring a dog, cat, or rabbit from a responsible breeder or a shelter or rescue organization.
+This legislation does not prevent consumers from acquiring one of these animals from a responsible breeder or a shelter or rescue organization.
 Further, it does not prohibit a pet shop from partnering with a shelter or rescues to provide animals in their store.
-California and Maryland recently joined more than 310 municipalities nationwide—including Boston, Cambridge, and Stoneham—in passing laws that prohibit the sale of commercially-raised dogs and cats in pet stores.
+New York, California, Maryland, Maine, Washington, and Illinois have similar state laws.
+There are also more than 400 municipalities nationwide—including 13 in Massachusetts: Attleboro, Boston, Cambridge, Holliston, Lenox, Lexington, Marshfield, North Adams, North Andover, Pittsfield, Plymouth, Springfield, and Stoneham—that have passed laws prohibiting the sale of commercially-raised dogs and cats in pet stores.
+New York passed their measure in 2022 and there is concern among neighboring states that those businesses may move across the border when their law takes effect this year.

 Where do pet shops get their animals?

 While pet stores may claim that they obtain animals from small-scale, humane breeders, the reality is that pet stores cannot obtain dogs from responsible breeders because responsible breeders simply do not sell puppies to pet stores—responsible breeders want to meet their puppy buyers in person.
-Furthermore, ninety-six percent of the Codes of Ethics of the National Breed Clubs, which represent all 178 dog breeds recognized by the Animal Kennel Club, prohibit or discourage their members from selling their dogs to pet stores.
-Thus pet shops animals are almost always obtained their animals from commercial breeding facilities.
+Furthermore, ninety-six percent of the Codes of Ethics of the National Breed Clubs, which represent all 197 dog breeds recognized by the American Kennel Club, prohibit or discourage their members from selling their dogs to pet stores.
+Thus pet shops almost always obtain their animals from commercial breeding facilities.

 An examination of federal documents and Massachusetts Department of Agricultural Resources records demonstrated that many Massachusetts pet stores source puppies from some of the largest puppy mill brokers in the country.
 Brokers are middlemen dealers who pick up young puppies from mills, cage them on semi-trucks with numerous other puppies, many of whom are sick, and transport them across the country to be sold in pet stores.
 One broker in particular, Choice Puppies (formerly the Hunte Corporation) transports 30,000 puppies yearly and was cited by the Missouri Department of Natural Resources for burying more than 1,000 pounds of dead puppies per year, creating an environmental hazard.
 By buying from brokers instead of directly from breeders, pet shops make it very difficult, if not impossible, for consumers to find out where the animals come from.
 This lack of transparency, particularly when so many pet store animals are sick or behaviorally challenged, is a significant consumer protection issue.